Curling in Canada: National team

 Since the reinstatement of the sport to the Olympics in 1998, both the Canadian men's and women's national curling teams have maintained an unbroken record of participation in every Winter Olympics' curling event.
 Canada has had large success in the sport, they are considered to be the strongest team in the history of national curling.

 Men's

 The Men's Canadian national curling team has achieved historic success, amassing 36 gold medals in World Curling Championships, making them the most decorated team in the history of the sport.
 In addition, their total medal count in the event stands at an impressive 57, further solidifying their position as the all-time leader.
 This sets them apart from their closest contender, Scotland, who holds 6 gold medals and 36 total medals, respectively.

 The team has also seen success at the Olympic level, garnering the most gold medals in the history of the event with a total of 3, which they won consecutively.
 They have placed on podium for all years they have participated in, but one at the 2018 Pyeongchang Winter Olympics where they placed 4th.

+At the 2026 Olympics the team won gold.